What to do if…

 What can wait

-- You don’t need to decide right now about deleting accounts, changing your phone number, or buying new security products.
+- You do not need to decide now about deleting accounts, changing your phone number, replacing your device, or buying security products.

 Important reassurance